← All varieties

 Tree

-Tree large, tall, very vigorous.
-Branches long, moderately thick, crooked.
-Form rather upright and dense, eventually becoming more open and outspreading.
-Twigs moderately long, rather slender, pubescent; fruit often borne on the ends of the twigs; internodes medium to long.
+Tree large, tall, very vigorous (Beach 1905; Hedrick 1922); a vigorous grower in nursery and orchard, very productive (Budd-Hansen 1914).
+Branches long, crooked; Beach describes them as moderately thick, while Hedrick describes them as thick.
+Form rather upright and dense, eventually becoming more open and outspreading (Beach 1905; Hedrick 1922).
+Hardy, and has the reputation of being very productive (Beach 1905); the trees have a high reputation for vigor and productiveness (Hedrick 1922).
+Twigs moderately long, rather slender, pubescent; fruit often borne on the ends of the twigs; internodes medium to long (Beach 1905).
 Bark very bright dark reddish-brown, somewhat mottled with thin, gray scarf-skin.
 Lenticels numerous, conspicuous, usually small but sometimes large, roundish or oblong, not raised.
 Buds medium to large, rather flat, appressed, somewhat acute or tending to obtuse, quite pubescent.
-Foliage rather dense; leaves medium to large, rather long.
-The tree is a good grower, hardy, and has the reputation of being very productive.
+Foliage rather dense; leaves medium to large, rather long (Beach 1905); leaves large, long (Hedrick 1922).

 Fruit